 CLMs may need to use pesticides on Crown reserves, including herbicides, insecticides, fungicides, bactericides, baits, lures and rodenticides.

-The department has prepared a pesticides notification plan that applies to all Crown lands.
+The Crown Land Pesticide Use Notification Plan applies across all Crown lands.
 CLMs who are using pesticides in a public place should use this as a guide to preparing notices of pesticide use on their reserves.